OrangeC93/Causality/IPTW.md

 Regression based:
 ![image](/pictures/regression_based.png)

-Doubly robust estimators: is an estimator that is unbiased if either the propensity score model or the outcome regression model are correctly specified
+Doubly robust estimators(augmented IPTW estimarots): is an estimator that is unbiased if either the propensity score model or the outcome regression model are correctly specified
 ![image](/pictures/doubly_robust_estimator.png)
+- In general, AIPTW estimators should be more efficient than regular IPTW estimators

+## Example in R
+- ipw and sandwich (robust variance estimator)